stgm/scientific-programming-1/41 Statistics/contents.md

-# Statistiek
+# Statistics

 <div style="width: 40%; float:right; margin-left: 2em;">
 ![embed](https://player.vimeo.com/video/235029128)
 </div>

-In deze module gaan we aan de slag met statistiek.
-Het ligt voor de hand dat de computer goed gebruikt kan worden om uit grote hoeveelheden data interessante informatie te halen.
-Maar we kunnen bijvoorbeeld ook hypotheses testen: observeren we nou wel of niet een correlatie in onze data?
+In this module we'll get to work on statistics.
+It's obvious ath the computer can be put to great use to extract all sorts of interesting information out of data.
+But could we also test hypotheses: do we, or don't we observe a correlation in our data?

-Kijk om te beginnen eens naar het filmpje hiernaast.
-[Daniël Lakens](https://www.tue.nl/en/university/departments/industrial-engineering-innovation-sciences/the-department/staff/detail/ep/e/d/ep-uid/20091001/) werkt als universitair docent bij de TU/e en vertelt over de combinatie van statistiek en programmeren.
+For starters have a look at the video to the side.
+[Daniël Lakens](https://www.tue.nl/en/university/departments/industrial-engineering-innovation-sciences/the-department/staff/detail/ep/e/d/ep-uid/20091001/) is associate professor at the TU/e and tells about the combination of statistics and programming.

-#### Dag 1: De normaalverdeling en steekproeven
+#### Day 1: The normal distribution and sampling

-1. 	<span class="label label-primary">Opdracht</span> bestudeer de [lengte](/statistiek/normaalverdeling) van Deense vrouwen
+1. <span class="label label-primary">Assignment</span> Study the [length](/statistics/normaldistribution) of Danish women

-2.	<span class="label label-primary">Opdracht</span> eigenschappen van [steekproeven](/statistiek/steekproeven)
+2. <span class="label label-primary">Assignment</span> Characteristics of [samples](/statistics/samples)

-#### Dag 2: Model fitten aan de data (zelf)
+#### Day 2: Fitting a model to data (yourself)

-1. <span class="label label-primary">Opdracht</span> Fit zelf een simpel [model](/statistiek/fittenzelf) aan de data
+1. <span class="label label-primary">Assignment</span> Fit a simple [model](/statistics/fittingself) to the data yourself

-#### Dag 3: Model fitten aan de data (Python)
+#### Day 3: Fitting a model to data (Python)

-1. <span class="label label-primary">Opdracht</span> Leer [fitten](/statistiek/fittenpython) in Python complexer model fitten
+1. <span class="label label-primary">Assignment</span> Learn how to [fit](/statistics/fittingpython) a more complex model in Python

-2. <span class="label label-primary">Opdracht</span> Bereid je voor op leven als [Quant](/statistiek/quant) in the City.
-Bankieren!
+2. <span class="label label-primary">Assignment</span> Prepare yourself for linving as a [Quant](/statistics/quant) in the City.
+Banking!

-#### Dag 4: Hypotheses testen
+#### Day 4: Testing hypotheses

-1.	<span class="label label-primary">Opdracht</span> Genereer fictieve data-sets en leer [hypotheses testen](/statistiek/hypothesetesten)
+1.	<span class="label label-primary">Assignment</span> Generate fictional data-sets and learn how to  [test hypotheses](/statistics/testinghypotheses)

-#### Evaluatie
+#### Evaluation

-Ben je klaar met deze module?
-Help ons dan om deze te verbeteren: vul de [evaluatie](https://goo.gl/forms/XP9ccEjH8A3V7q4O2){:target="_blank"} in.
+You're now done with this module!
+Please fill in this [evaluation](https://goo.gl/forms/XP9ccEjH8A3V7q4O2){:target="_blank"} in.